-Employees shall be entitled to a period of paid compassionate leave in the event of the death or life threatening illness of a member of the employee's immediate family (father, mother, child, spouse, sibling, father-in-law, mother-in-law, grandparents or significant other/domestic partner).
+Employees shall be entitled to a period of paid compassionate leave in the event of the death or life threatening illness of a member of the employee's immediate family (parent, child, spouse, sibling, parent-in-law, grandparents, grandchild or significant other/domestic partner).
 The request for leave must be submitted to the Program Director for approval.
-Such leave shall not exceed five (5) consecutive work days within a seven (7) calendar day period unless otherwise approved by the Human Resources Director.
+Such leave shall not exceed five (5) consecutive work days within a seven (7) calendar day period unless otherwise approved by the Director of Administration.